DTLSServer Class

 Default Value: 0

-This property contains an identifier generated by the class to identify each connection.
+This field contains an identifier generated by the class to identify each connection.
 This identifier is unique to this connection.

 LocalHost